kamilbanas85/Electricity_Demand/README.md

 - Datetime indicatores: hour, day, week, month, working day

-## Data Sources:
+### Data Sources:
-- ### Electricity Demand in Texas:
+- #### Electricity Demand in Texas:

     The Demand data for Texas were fetched from EIA using API (https://www.eia.gov/opendata/v1/qb.php?category=3389948&sdid=EBA.TEX-ALL.D.H).
     The script: https://github.com/kamilbanas85/Electricity_Demand/blob/main/Data_Collection/A2_Read_Data_Electricty_Demand.py

-- ### Wether:
+- #### Wether:

     The Wether data were fetched from Open Meteo web using API (https://open-meteo.com/).
     The script: https://github.com/kamilbanas85/Electricity_Demand/blob/main/Data_Collection/A3_Read_API_Weather_OpenMeteo.py

-- ### Real GPD:
+- #### Real GPD:

     The Real Gross Domestic Product (All Industry Total in Texas) data were fetched from Federal Reserve Economic Data (FRED) using API (https://fred.stlouisfed.org/series/TXRQGSP).
     The script: https://github.com/kamilbanas85/Electricity_Demand/blob/main/Data_Collection/A4_Read_API_Teaxas_GDP_and_Population.py

-- ### Population:
+- #### Population:

     The Population in Texas data were fetched from Federal Reserve Economic Data (FRED) using API (https://fred.stlouisfed.org/series/TXPOP).
     The script: https://github.com/kamilbanas85/Electricity_Demand/blob/main/Data_Collection/A4_Read_API_Teaxas_GDP_and_Population.py

-- ### Dallas Fed Manufacturing Index:
+- #### Dallas Fed Manufacturing Index:

     The Dallas Fed Manufacturing Index data were fetched from Investing.com using 'investpy' python library.
     The script: https://github.com/kamilbanas85/Electricity_Demand/blob/main/Data_Collection/A5_Read_Dallas_Fed_Manufacturing_Index.py

-## Test set were divided for 2 period:
+## Time period:

-Models were prepared and tested for data before Covid-19, becouse lockdowns influece load prifile (https://www.eia.gov/todayinenergy/detail.php?id=43295#tab1), so it requires additional consideration.
+Models were fitted on data set beginning from 2015-07.
+A time period before Covid-19 was investigated, because lockdowns influence load profile (https://www.eia.gov/todayinenergy/detail.php?id=43295#tab1), so it requires additional consideration.

-- pred Covid time
-- post Covid (indlucid Covid time in training)
+A summer and winter load profiles differs and models predicted those two region with diffrent accuracy, so a two test set were used to evaluate moldes.
+First, a model was trained to data till '2019-09' and tested on six month period to '2020-03' to cover a winter load profile.
+A second train set cover data to '2019-02' and a test set till '2019-08', what covers a summer time.

 ## Few models were conidered:
 - Linear Regression
-- ADL
+- ARDL
 - ANN
 - SVM
 - drzewa

-    - Covid prifile
+## Results: